GeoffAWaddington/CSI30Wiki/Message-Generators.md

 * [[Encoders|Message-Generators#encoders]] - unlike the Faders, an Encoder sends a relative value (increase/decrease)
 * [[MFTEncoder|Message-Generators#mftencoder]] - a special encoder only found on the MIDI Fighter Twister controller
 * [[Encoder7Bit|Message-Generators#encoder7bit]] - another special encoder for the X-Touch Compact and X-Touch Mini.
+* [[MotorizedFaderWithoutTouch|Message-Generators#motorizedfaderwithouttouch]] - added for the Behringer X32/xAir/MIDAS series consoles which have motirized faders with no touch sensitivity

 If you need to define a new .mst file, because one does not exist for your surface, the general idea here is to use the Reaper action **CSI Toggle Show Raw Input from Surfaces** to observe what values are sent when each control is manipulated.
 So for example, when I press one of the buttons on my controller, I see this: